chimaera66/DNA-autosomal-superkit-creator/README.md

 TODO list
 * Add comments on top of superkit file
+* Add support for the latest MyHeritage file format
 * Improve company detection "algorithm"
 * Improve the genotype count produced in the end
 * Improve README!